skwid138/Prime-daily-checkpoints/README.md

 4.

 ## Week 6
-No weekend assessment, but solos coming up.
+No weekend assessment (Solo Scoping is weekend assignment), but solos coming up.

 * Keeping all angular controllers synced to a factory
 * Using authentication